Shuzhengz/dark-discord/README.md

 Grab the `zip` file from [here](https://github.com/BetterDiscord/Installer/releases/latest/download/BetterDiscord-Mac.zip).

 - Linux
-Grab the `AppImage` file from [here](https://github.com/BetterDiscord/Installer/releases/latest/download/BetterDiscord-Linux.AppImage).
+Grab the `AppImage` file from [here](https://github.com/BetterDiscord/Installer/releases/latest/download/BetterDiscord-Linux.AppImage), or use [Betterdiscordctl](https://github.com/bb010g/betterdiscordctl).

 Sometimes BetterDiscord can get disabled after a discord update, in that case just install it again, it should keep all the configs

-## Install Instructions
+## Installation Instructions

 ### Install as a theme